 A couple of time in the last year or so I have used what I call the ‘seedling analogy’ to explain what I believe to be is a sustainable approach to organisational change.
-The analogy was inspired by a conservation weekend that I was involved with at Hazel Hill wood several years ago (see my post about that weekend here).
+My inspiration came during a conservation weekend that I was involved with at Hazel Hill Wood several years ago (see my post about that weekend here).

 I hope to be able to demonstrate and build upon this analogy in upcoming projects.